nagyesta/file-barj/README.md

 - Inspect content of a backup increment
 - Duplicate handling (storing duplicates of the same file only once)
 - Deletes left-over files from the restore directory (if they had been in scope for the backup)
+- Merge previous backup increments

 ### Planned features

-- Merge previous backup increments
+- Delete selected backup increments
 - UI for convenient configuration

 ## Modules